Linear Time Computation of the Maximal Linear and Circular Sums of Multiple Independent Insertions into a Sequence: Abstract

 \section{Abstract}

-The \emph{maximal sum} of a sequence $A$ of $n$ real numbers is the greatest sum of all elements of any strictly contiguous and possibly empty subsequence of $A$, and it can be computed in \Oof{n} time by means of Kadane's algorithm.
-Letting \seqins[x]{A}{p} denote the sequence which results from inserting a real number $x$ between elements \seqindex{A}{p-1} and \seqindex{A}{p}, we show how the maximal sum of \seqins[x]{A}{p} can be computed in \Oof{1} \emph{worst-case} time for any given $x$ and $p$, provided that an \Oof{n} time preprocessing step has already been executed on $A$.
-In particular, this implies that, given $m$ pairs $(x_0, p_0), \ldots, (x_{m-1}, p_{m-1})$, we can compute the maximal sums of sequences $\seqins[x_0]{A}{p_0}, \ldots, \seqins[x_{m-1}]{A}{ p_{m-1} }$ in \Oof{n+m} time, which matches the lower bound imposed by the problem input size, and also improves on the straightforward strategy of applying Kadane's algorithm to each sequence \seqins[x_i]{A}{p_i}, which takes a total of \Thetaof{n \cdot m} time.
-Our main contribution, however, is to obtain the same time bound for the more complicated problem of computing the greatest sum of all elements of any \emph{strictly or circularly} contiguous and possibly empty subsequence of \seqins[x]{A}{p}.

-Our algorithms are easy to implement in practice, and they were motivated by and find application in a buffer minimization problem on wireless mesh networks.
+The \emph{maximal sum} of a sequence $A$ of $n$ real numbers is the greatest sum of all elements of any linearly contiguous and possibly empty subsequence of $A$.
+It can be computed in \Oof{n} time by means of Kadane's algorithm.
+Letting \seqins[x]{A}{p} denote the sequence which results from inserting a real number $x$ just after element \seqindex{A}{p-1}, we show how the maximal sum of \seqins[x]{A}{p} can be computed in \Oof{1} \emph{worst-case} time for any given $x$ and $p$, provided that an \Oof{n} time preprocessing step has already been executed on $A$.
+In particular, this implies that, given $m$ pairs $(x_0, p_0), \ldots, (x_{m-1}, p_{m-1})$, we can compute the maximal sums of sequences $\seqins[x_0]{A}{p_0}, \ldots, \seqins[x_{m-1}]{A}{ p_{m-1} }$ optimally in \Oof{n+m} time, improving on the straightforward and suboptimal strategy of applying Kadane's algorithm to each sequence \seqins[x_i]{A}{p_i}, which takes a total of \Thetaof{nm} time.
+We also show that the same time bound is attainable when circular subsequences of \seqins[x]{A}{p} are taken into account.
+Our algorithms are easy to implement in practice, and they were motivated by a buffer minimization problem on wireless mesh networks.